This page looks at applying for the right to remain on the basis of having an adult family member in the UK.

 You can apply to renew your leave to remain (before it runs out).
 If successful, you will be granted another period of 2.5 years’ leave to remain.

-If you have met all the income requirements and suitability requirements, you will generally be able to apply for Indefinite Leave to Remain (“settlement”) after 2 x 2.5 years leave to remain.
+If you have met all the income requirements and suitability requirements, you will generally be able to apply for Indefinite Leave to Remain (“settled status”) after 2 x 2.5 years leave to remain.
 Because you can apply for settlement after 5 years, you may hear this referred to as the “five-year route to settlement”.

 If your application is refused

 If your application is refused, you may have the right to appeal the decision.
-Read more in the Appeals section of the Toolkit here.

 If your application is based on human rights and doesn’t meet the immigration rules, the Home Office may say that they consider your human rights claim to be “clearly unfounded” and certify your claim.
 This means you do not have the right to appeal the refusal in the UK.

 If you do not have the right to appeal the refusal, you may wish to consider a judicial review.
-Read more in the Judicial Review section of the Toolkit here.